sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Splunk.md

 ### sourcetypes.json
 Found in TA-Azure_Monitor/bin

+** impacts metrics only **

-This file contains a list of resource types that emit diagnostic logs and the sourcetype for each.
+This file contains a list of resource types that emit metrics and the sourcetype for each.
 Add lines as needed if you want distinct sourcetypes for your Azure resource types.
 Or delete lines if you want to use the default you entered in data input settings.
-This has no impact on Activity Log; only the sourcetypes for Diagnostic Logs are impacted.
+This has no impact on logs; only the sourcetypes for metrics are impacted.